Anomie & Bonhomie

-Anomie & Bonhomie is the fourth album by the British group Scritti Politti, released in 1999.
-The album marks a sharp departure from their previous synthpop era and features contributions from rappers Mos Def, Me'Shell Ndegeocello, and Lee Majors of Da Bush Babees.
+Anomie & Bonhomie is the fourth studio album by the British band Scritti Politti, released on 26 July 1999 by Virgin Records.
+The album marks a sharp departure from their previous synth-pop era and features contributions from rappers Mos Def, Me'Shell Ndegeocello, and Lee Majors of Da Bush Babees.
+The track "Tinseltown to the Boogiedown" was released as a single, reaching number 46 in the UK singles chart.

 Critical reception

 Anomie & Bonhomie was generally well received by critics; however, opinions regarding the reinvention of Scritti Politti's sound through its mixture with contemporary genres and vocal styles such as grunge and hip-hop, respectively, were both praised and denounced by critics.

-Allmusic said that of the contemporary "updates" that "rapper cameos, vague house beats, grunge guitars -- sound as if they're pasted over backing tracks from 1986.
-Not necessarily a bad thing, but disconcerting, since the heart of this album is squarely in Cupid & Psyche 85 territory."
-Ultimately they conclude: "Anomie & Bonhomie [...] remains faithful to the sophisti-pop aesthetic the band pioneered in the mid-'80s."
+Writing for AllMusic, Stephen Thomas Erlewine said that of the contemporary "updates" that "rapper cameos, vague house beats, grunge guitars -- sound as if they're pasted over backing tracks from 1986.
+Not necessarily a bad thing, but disconcerting, since the heart of this album is squarely in 'Cupid & Psyche 85' territory."
+Ultimately he concluded: "'Anomie & Bonhomie' [...] remains faithful to the sophisti-pop aesthetic the band pioneered in the mid-'80s."